timvandam/rp/README.md

 ## Extracting functions
 `npm run get-functions`
+or
+`npm run get-functions-explicit`

 Functions need to be extracted from the TypeScript repositories.
 The output files contain the TS function including any leading JSDocs if present (the same data as CodeSearchNet).
 The file name is always `[fileName].[functionName].[hash].ts`.
+The difference between `get-functions` and `functions-explicit` is that `get-functions-explicit` adds type annotations if they are explicit (e.g. `const x = 1` becomes `const x: number = `).
+Note that adding these annotations can take a long time as it relies on the TypeScript compiler.

 ## Data splitting
 `npm run split-data`

-Data needs to be split into sets.
-A train set, dev set and test set is created.
+A train set, dev set and test set are created.
 The sets are saved as `train.txt`, `dev.txt` and `test.txt` in the folder containing all functions.
 Each line in one of those files references a function.
 The split can be configured inside `config.json`.